Effects of Different Cosmic Ray Transport Models on Galaxy Formation: Results

 In \papertwo, we show that in steady-state with some fixed CR injection rate in the galaxy $\dot{E}_{\rm cr}$, neglecting losses (as the $\gamma$-ray observations require weak losses for the galaxies here), the CR pressure in the CGM must scale as $P_{\rm cr} \sim \dot{E}_{\rm cr} / (12\pi\,\kappa_{\rm eff}\,r)$.
 Thus, the higher-$\kappa$ outside the galaxy in SC/ET models leads to lower $P_{\rm cr}$, which in turn means a lower gas density $\rho \sim |\nabla P_{\rm cr}| / | \nabla \Phi |$ can be supported by CR pressure against gravity (set primarily by the dark matter).
 As a result we see either (a) gas fails to be supported by CRs ($|\nabla P_{\rm cr}| / | \rho\,\nabla \Phi | \ll 1$) or (b) lower CGM gas densities (smaller $n$) appear when $\kappa_{\rm eff}$ is larger outside the galaxy. \papertwo\ also shows that effects of CRs in the CGM become weaker in low-mass halos, as CR pressure (given much lower star formation rates) is less able to support the halo gas (lower $|\nabla P_{\rm cr}| / | \rho\,\nabla \Phi | $), producing overall weaker effects of CRs in {\bf m11i}.

 \citet{ji:fire.cr.cgm} further explored the CGM properties of the $\kappa_{29}=3$ runs here in detail.
 They showed that for runs {\bf m11f} and {\bf m12i}, where CRs in this run dominate the pressure support against gravity, gas at relatively low temperature $T$ can be supported, while in the ``No CRs'' run, the dominant pressure support is thermal, requiring the gas have temperature of order the virial temperature (or else it falls onto the galaxy and is accreted rapidly).
 This leads directly to different CGM temperatures in Fig.~\ref{fig:cgm.fx}, which in turn translates to different metal ionization states (with the cooler CGM in the $\kappa_{29}=3$ run primarily photo-ionized, and the hotter CGM in the ``No CRs'' run collisionally ionized) and therefore different equivalent widths in common CGM metal absorption lines.
-We see that with higher CGM diffusivities, the SC/ET models generally produce results ``in between'' the CD and ``No CRs'' models here.
+We see that with higher CGM diffusivities, the SC/ET models generally produce results ``in between'' the CD and ``No CRs'' models here. \pfh{For this reason noted above, SC models from \paperthree\ with lower $f_{\rm QLT}\sim1$, for this reason, end up close to the ``\Alf-Max'' or ``Fast-Max'' models in the CGM properties in Fig.~\ref{fig:cgm.fx}.}